 The goal of the physical education department is for students to have the necessary knowledge and skills to establish and maintain physical fitness, participate in physical activity, and maintain personal health.
 The students will be provided a diversified program of developmental activities that will encompass personal fitness, lifetime activities and physical fitness training.
 This will include individual and team sports and games, weight and cardio training, and rhythmic activities.
+Completion of course is a prerequisite for all Physical Education Elective Courses.

-Course Credit Weight Length Prerequisite Intro to Fitness and Dance .5 1.0 Full Year Teacher Recommendation
+Course Credit Weight Length Prerequisite Dance .5 1.0 Half Year/Full Year 1 year of credit earned Physical Education

-Intro to fitness and dance investigates the value of fitness in daily life, examines methods of assessing personal fitness levels, and develops the ability to plan an individualized fitness program.
-Emphasis is placed on the personal development of fitness, with a goal to improve levels of fitness during the course.
-The personal fitness program will incorporate the health-related components of physical fitness and dance.
-Throughout the year students will develop fitness routines that incorporate various genres of dance.
+The dance program will incorporate the health-related components of physical fitness and dance.
+Throughout the year students will develop dance routines that incorporate various genres of dance.
 This course can be taken to fulfill physical education credits.